RazaRizvii/Online-Fashion-Store/README.md

   7. About Us

 Main page for this website is index.html.
 This website uses concept of html, java script and css.
+This website is not connected to any database it just include frontent!!!